Posted on

 To create employment pathways for young people, we need to listen and learn from young people themselves.
 We have so much gratitude for Youth Employment Program participants who shared their stories and lived experience with us in the research.

-Thank you to Vaughn, a YEP participant and Assistant Manager at Purpose Precinct, who shared his experiences both in the research and at the Round Table Discussion.
-He gave an invaluable contribution to the discussion with his eloquent and considered perspectives.
+Thank you to Vaughn, a YEP participant and Assistant Manager at Purpose Precinct, who shared their experiences both in the research and at the Round Table Discussion.
+They gave an invaluable contribution to the discussion with their eloquent and considered perspectives.

 We extend our gratitude to our panellists, who shared their experience, knowledge and support: